Translated by Takuya Erik Watanabe

-The Philosopher's Walk (Tetsugaku no michi) is a path found in Kyoto.
-It continues for about 2 kilometers up to Gingakuji Temple along the Lake Biwa Canal (Biwakososui), which was created to let water flow from Lake Biwa to the city.
+The Philosopher's Walk, or Tetsugaku no Michi, is a path found in Kyoto.
+It continues for about 2 kilometers up to Ginkakuji Temple along the Lake Biwa Canal (Biwakososui), which was created to let water flow from Lake Biwa to the city.

 Along the path are approximately 500 sakura trees, and the area is well-known for its magnificent sakura cherry blossom views in the spring.
 Many cats live in the area, making it popular among cat-lovers as well.

 The Philosopher's Walk was created in 1890 when the Lake Biwa Canal was completed.
 The path was officially named the Philosopher's Walk in 1972 after prominent philosopher Kitaro Nishida, as he would often take walks along the path.
 Kitaro Nishida lived in Kyoto during the Meiji and Showa periods.

 About Philosopher's Walk